This website has moved to a new location. Please visit our sister website healthexpress.co.uk for next day delivery.

 How does the pill work?

-The are two main types: monophasic and multiphasic.
-They differ in how many doses of hormones there are across the pack.
+The main types of combined pills available are monophasic and multiphasic.
+They differ in how many doses of hormones there are across the pack and how many pills the packs contain.

 Monophasic pills